Prostitution in India: Underage prostitution

 Surveys show there are an estimated 1.2 million children involved in prostitution.

 Research

 Much new knowledge on sex work in India came from the first major survey, in April 2011.
 This was performed by the Centre for Advocacy on Stigma and Marginalisation (CASAM), which is part of SANGRAM, a major NGO that deals with sex workers.

+Red-light districts of India

+India's largest and best-known red-light districts are: